 - Place butter on top of the cobbler mixture and bake for 40 – 45 minutes, or until the cake mix has set.

-This cobbler is absolutely delicious with a scoop of ice cream or whipped cream.
+This cobbler is absolutely delicious with a big scoop of vanilla ice cream or whipped cream.
 Or both.
 I won’t judge.

 Be sure to come back and tell us how your blueberry cobbler turned out!